loader

 Welcome to Sixty and Worcestershire Motor Club website.
 We run a range of events to suit your Motorsport needs from off-road events, where an 'ordinary car' can be used, right up to full blown championships with fully spec'd up compatitions cars.
 So if you are looking to get into motorsport, you're in the right place.

-Looking forward to 2019, we will be hosting a family orientated championship, whether it's a Dad and Daughter team or Mum and Son, everyone is welcome.
+In the near future we will be hosting a family orientated championship, whether it's a Dad and Daughter team or Mum and Son, everyone is welcome.
 This is to encourage youngsters into the world of Motorsport, the minimum age is 14 (for certain events), if you have a car mad son or daughter this would be the perfect introduction to Motorsport.

 Membership